jkaho/readme-generator/README.md

 - Contributing
 - Tests

-The application takes user responses to the command-line prompts and uses it as content for the README file.
+The application takes a user's responses to the command-line prompts to use as content for the README file.

 ## Motivations
 The main motivation for this project was to create an application that facilitates the documentation aspect of projects for developers, which can be tedious and repetitive.

 ## Installation
-1. Clone this repository to your computer
+1. Clone this repository to your local computer
-2. Open the command-line and navigate to the cloned repository (the 'readme-generator' directory)
+2. Open the command line and navigate to the cloned repository (the 'readme-generator' directory)
 3. Install dependencies by entering the command: npm install

 ![npm install](images/npm-install.png)